richb-hanover/OpenWrtScripts/README.md

 There are sections below to configure many aspects of your router.
 All the sections are commented out.
 There are sections for:

-- Set up the ge00/WAN interface to connect to your provider
+- Set up the WAN interface to connect to your provider
 - Update the software packages
 - Update the root password
 - Set the time zone
 - Enable SNMP for traffic monitoring and measurements
 - Enable NetFlow export for traffic analysis
-- Enable mDNS/ZeroConf on the ge00 (WAN) interface
+- Enable mDNS/ZeroConf on the WAN interface
 - Change default IP addresses and subnets for interfaces
 - Change default DNS names
 - Set the SQM (Smart Queue Management) parameters